 Edd, Help me build my trampoline from scratch, please.
 How can I set up a trampoline?
 What do I need to build a trampoline?
 Words that haunt me in the summer when I hear that my neighbours or family and friends have purchased a new trampoline or any piece of garden equipment for that matter.

 While I joke about the ‘haunt’ of building a trampoline sometimes the instructions aren’t all that clear.
 Each trampoline is different which is part of the fun and the pain of building a new trampoline.
 So I’ve created this guide on how to build a trampoline, I’ve included images as a point of reference.

 The trampoline that this build guide is based on is the Kanga Trampoline 8ft.
 It will tell you how to put together an 8ft trampoline, However, you could apply these steps to a 6ft trampoline, 10ft trampolines, 12ft trampoline or 14 ft trampoline.
 It may differ in some steps but the main build will be similar.
 Always refer to your individual trampoline instructions first.

 First thing you need to do is get your area setup.
 Where is this trampoline going to go and do you have enough space.
 I’ll assume for the purpose of this guide that you’ve already measured the area to see if the trampoline will fit.
 If not you can visit my guide and informational page on how to measure a trampoline.
 Of if you’re struggling with what size you should be buying then try my what size trampoline should I buy?

-Once you have the space designated next make sure you have the time.
+Once you have the space designated next, make sure you have plenty of time.